 ISTJs bring deep-thinking and organization to a work environment, while ISFPs offer a natural sensitivity to and awareness of others.
 When working as a team, ISTJs can help ISFPs learn to process and accept conflict, while ISFPs can teach ISTJs how to be more considerate of others.

 As Judging personalities, ISTJs tend to dislike change, especially if it affects their ability to accomplish personal goals.
 ISFPs are usually very adaptable and tend to enjoy new experiences.
 When ISTJs have difficulty processing change, ISFPs should help them learn to see the positive side of a new situation.
 ISTJs are likely to have an easier time once they can adjust their mindset and find a new path toward their goals.

 ISTJ and ISFP types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 ISTJs should avoid being too critical of ISFPs’ actions, choosing, instead, to address feedback gently and patiently.

 ISFPs should try to be more consistent and predictable around ISTJs by following through with their commitments.

-ISTJs and ISFPs can build their relationship by learning how to encourage and motivate each other in their personal and professional lives
+ISTJ and ISFP types can encourage and motivate each other in their personal and professional lives.

 ISTJs can motivate ISFPs by sharing appreciation for their positive contributions to the team.